-For this, you need the sciebo desktop client which is avaible in our download portal.
-It ensures automatically that all files stored on the sciebo server are accessible via all devices running the sciebo client.
+The sciebo desktop client automatically ensures that all files stored on the sciebo server are accessible via all devices running the sciebo client.
 Please note that the sciebo mobile apps are suitable only for viewing files and manual up- and downloading; automatic synchronization does not occur here.

 Using the web interface or the client, you can create a hyperlink to the file or folder which you can share (e.g. by e-mail).
 To avoid unauthorized access, the link can be password protected and have an expiration date.
 A manual for sharing via the webinterface is available here, a manual for sharing via the client is available here.
 In case you collaborate with someone over a longer period, you can set up a guest account for him or her.